Hudson River PCBs Superfund Site

 Water Column Monitoring:

 Water column monitoring will continue in order to assess PCB concentrations throughout the Upper and Lower Hudson River and to monitor the PCB transport from the Upper Hudson River to the Lower Hudson River.
 Upper Hudson River sampling will occur weekly for at least three years, at which time the EPA will determine if modifications to the OM&M water column monitoring program are necessary.
-The EPA expects water column monitoring to continue into the forseeable future.
+The EPA expects water column monitoring to continue into the foreseeable future.

 Sediment monitoring will also continue in order to assess PCB concentrations over time in the sediment throughout the Upper Hudson River in dredged and non-dredged areas.